OndrejMasopust/Rover/HowTo.md

 #### 2. Install these packages on the Pi
 In the terminal of the Pi, type:
-'''sudo apt-get install build-essential python-dev'''
+''' sudo apt-get install build-essential python-dev '''

 #### 3. Enable I<sup>2</sup>C on the Pi
 In the Pi terminal, type: